shiragg1/kaltschmidt_lab/README.md

 The script can be run from command line with `/path/to/script/`.

 You will be prompted to provide the path to the excel sheet.
 Make sure to include the `.xls` behind the file name.

+You will also be asked to provide the rate that data was taken by the Ussing chamber software.
+If it was every second, enter `1`.
+If it was every 5 seconds, enter `5`.
+And so on.